-There shall be paid a fee of \$\\\\ per liter or per gallon on all motor fuels marketed within this State for the purposes of administering and effectively enforcing the provisions of this Act.
+There shall be a fee of \$\\\\\ per appropriate unit of measure on all products covered under the scope of this Act marketed within this State for the purposes of administering and effectively enforcing the provisions of this Act.

 Section 8.
 Prohibited Acts